tensorlayer/TensorLayer/docs/modules/layers.rst

 .. autoclass:: PoolLayer

 Normalization layer
 --------------------

-We do not provide layer for local response normalization as it does not have any weights and arguments, we suggest you to apply ``tf.nn.lrn`` on ``network.outputs``.
+For local response normalization as it does not have any weights and arguments, we suggest you to apply ``tf.nn.lrn`` on ``network.outputs``.

 .. autoclass:: BatchNormLayer
+.. autoclass:: LocalResponseNormLayer

 Recurrent layer
 ------------------